Saturday 24th August 10:00am - 1:00pm

-Wingecarribee Council is committed to support community gardens in the Southern Highlands and is working with both the Bundanoon and Moss Vale Community Gardens to encourage communities and residents to create a more self-provisioning economy by growing their own food.
+Wingecarribee Council is committed to support community gardens in the Southern Highlands and is working to encourage communities and residents to create a more self-provisioning economy by growing their own food.
 (2031+ Community Strategic Plan 5.3.4)

 All community gardens are unique, as they reflect the management choices of the community group that tend them.
 Community gardens are community generated projects.